megasilk53/som-external/docs/som60/README.md

 # Introduction
 ## Purpose
 The reference guide is intended to provide an embedded developer with the information needed to start evaluating and integrating the 60 Series SOM for their connectivity and embedded Linux processing needs.
-The guide is designed to walk the developer integrating the 60 Series SOM through the same process Laird developers use to develop our own boxed products.
-This allows multiple levels of Laird's customer support team to assist with customer integrations.
+The guide is designed to walk the developer integrating the 60 Series SOM through the same process Ezurio developers use to develop our own boxed products.
+This allows multiple levels of Ezurio customer support team to assist with customer integrations.

 # Software Information

 ## Prerequisites
-The reference guide is designed to walk you through Laird Connectivity's development process for the 60 SOM, including the Laird Connectivity Linux board support package.
+The reference guide is designed to walk you through Ezurio's development process for the 60 SOM, including the Ezurio Linux board support package.
 The most seamless workflow for developing your application for the 60 SOM is to set up a GitHub account, configure your SSH keys, and then install and configure Git on your development PC.

 ### Ubuntu
-Laird recommends Ubuntu 22.04 64-bit as the base operating system for your development.
+Ezurio recommends Ubuntu 22.04 64-bit as the base operating system for your development.
 All instructions in this reference guide assume a developer on an Ubuntu 22.04 64-bit system.
 If using other than Ubuntu 18.04 64-bit, please ensure you Linux distribution is a 64-bit variant as the cross-compiling toolchain requires a 64-bit Linux environment.

 ### SSH
-Laird makes extensive use of GitHub and having proper Secure Shell (SSH) access to our repositories on GitHub.
+Ezurio makes extensive use of GitHub and having proper Secure Shell (SSH) access to our repositories on GitHub.
 If you haven't set up SSH, you can use the instructions below to enable SSH for use with GitHub.
 1. Check whether your private key (~/.ssh/id_rsa) and public key (~/.ssh/id_rsa.pub) files exist
   1. `$ ls -1 ~/.ssh/id_rsa*`
 2. If they do not, generate them